Reds vs. Padres Player Props Betting Odds

 Bogaerts Stats

-- Bogaerts has 33 hits with four doubles, six home runs and 15 walks.
+- Bogaerts has collected 34 hits with four doubles, six home runs and 15 walks.
 He has driven in 13 runs with one stolen base.

-- Bogaerts has recorded at least one hit in two games in a row.
-During his last five outings he is batting .211 with a home run, three walks and an RBI.
+- Bogaerts hopes to build on a three-game hitting streak in this matchup.
+During his last five outings he is hitting .190 with a home run, two walks and an RBI.

 Bogaerts Recent Games